mibk/LeanMapperQuery/README.md

 Don't repeat yourself
 ---------------------

-You can extend `Query` and define own methods.
+You can extend the `Query` class and define your own methods.

 ```php
 class BookQuery extends LeanMapperQuery\Query